Sign In Register

 Safety Score

-Dayton has an average annual temperature of 44°F (7°C).
+Dayton has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 23°F in January while summers reach 68°F in July.
-Annual precipitation is 18.0 inches.
+The area gets 311 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 18.0 inches (drier than the 38-inch national average).
+The area receives 68.3 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 3,939 feet.

 Temperature